 Understanding CSS Selector Priority/Specificity – FAQs

 Q1.
-What is CSS specificity?
+What is CSS specificity and why is it important?

 You can calculate the specificity in CSS based on the ranking selectors.

 Q4.
-Does !important override specificity?
+Does !important override all specificity rules?

 Yes, using !important in a style declaration overrides irrespective of the specificity.

 Q5.
-How can I avoid specificity conflicts?
+How can I prevent CSS specificity conflicts in large projects?